EMP White LogoErin Morrison Photography Logo

 Think About Your Outfits

 But I do want to mention a single concept to make engagement photos look purposeful (there is that word again).
 You’ll want to match your attire to the location.
 A summer session in the Little River of the Smokies in a turtleneck is as out of place as a lace dress in the middle of Starbucks.
 If what you want to show is a Fall, outdoor session, then aim to schedule a session at peak of foliage (late October-early November here in East Tennessee), and head into the woods wearing plaid and jackets.
 If the photos are going to be taken at the old abandoned windmill that you used to sneak off to meet each other, then dress like the sneaky bad-a**es that you are.
-Just remember: don’t overthink things and think yourself right out of who you are as a couple and into some boring, cliche, free-with-the-frame couple.
+Just remember: don’t overthink things and think yourself out of who you are as a couple and into some bland, cliche, free-with-the-frame couple.

 What Photographers Want You To Know About Engagement Photos